davidaq/aq-web-front-node/README.md

         counter++;
     }, 1000);

-Calling `this.follow(emitter, eventName)` in a UIComponent will make the component rerender when a sepcified event is emitted from emitter.
+Calling `this.follow(emitter, eventName='update')` in a UIComponent will make the component rerender when a sepcified event is emitted from emitter.
 The event listener will be automatically unregistered when the component is unmounted, no need to hassle calling `off` and keeping handler functions.

-Note `this.follow` may only be called in `componentWillMount`, and that's also where you should set initial component state.
+Note `UIComponent.follow` may only be called in `UIComponent.componentWillMount`, and that's also where you should set initial component state.

+A follow method is also defined in the `EventEmitter` it self to allow an emitter to automatically emit an event when another emitter emits a corresponding event.
+`EventEmitter.follow(anotherEmiter, eventName='update')[.as(emitEventName)]`

 #### lodash and jQuery